Baguuc/authoric/docs/routes.md

 + login - the login of the user to delete

 Requirements:
-+ user have to have the same login as the ones it's trying to delete or "cauth:users:delete" permission.
++ user have to have the same login as the ones it's trying to delete or "authoric:users:delete" permission.

 Query parameters
 + session_token - Required, token of login session retrieved from POST /user route